 Once we get an alert through any of these sources, we'll do triage, and beyond the initial triage, we’ll do remediation, and then resilience.
 Any kind of gaps that we have in those tools, we supplement with our own detections, or if it's a use case that’s specific to the company, we'll do it internally as well.

-What was happening quite often to us was, we would get these IDS/IPS alerts about an exploitation attempt.
+What was happening quite often to us was that we would get these IDS/IPS alerts about an exploitation attempt.
 And we’d have to run the alerts to the ground, and it was taking forever.

 For example, one of the things we were looking at was vulnerability scans.
 If we’re getting vulnerability scanned by somebody who’s scanning everybody else too, okay, welcome to the Internet.
 But if somebody’s scanning us that GreyNoise has never heard of, that's interesting — why are they just scanning us?
 Are we being targeted?
 GreyNoise majorly short-cycled a lot of investigations on these kinds of events.